filipve1994/fve-java-common-lib/README.md

   - here, we will store everything for services that will provide API methods.
 For example, configuration for autogeneration of documentation and the like.
 It can be used by user-service and gateway.
 - testing
   - all stuff related to testing
+- entities
+  - jpa entities optionally usable
+- domain
+  - domain stuff like enums, models, dtos, etc. that can be used in multiple places without special libs or so
 - Any other submodules you may need.